Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Noise Analysis and Quantitative Error Feedback on Deterministic Processes

 \end{theorem} \begin{proof} See Appendix~\ref{app:t1}. \end{proof}

 Theorem \ref{Th1} states that arbitrarily feeding back the error does not inherently guarantee noise reduction.
 For effective noise suppression, the matrix $\mathbf{D}_{t-1}$ must instead be carefully selected to satisfy the condition $I_{t-1}<0$ by (\ref{p1}).
 Also, there exists an optimal $\mathbf{D}_{t-1}$ that minimizes the overall quantization noise energy.
 Compared with the error compensation methods that correct the bias introduced in the most recent update, this approach achieves optimal noise reduction by minimizing the cumulative noise gain over the network’s recursions.
-Furthermore, the results from (\ref{p1})-(\ref{t1}) can be extended to yield closed-form solutions in partially invariant cases.
-For instance, if \(\alpha_{i,t-1} \to \alpha_{t-1}\), then \(\mathbf{D}_{t-1} = \alpha_{t-1}\mathbf{I}\) and the parameter \(\Theta \in \mathbb{R}^{T}\), meaning the coefficients treat all nodes equally and vary only with \(t\).
-Alternatively, if \(\alpha_{i,t-1} \to \alpha_{i}\), so that \(\mathbf{D}_{t-1} = \mathbf{D}\) and \(\Theta \in \mathbb{R}^{N}\), the coefficients treat each node differently but remain constant with respect to \(t\).
-Moreover, imposing sparsity constraints on these coefficients can further reduce storage and computational complexity.
+It is important to clarify the computational overhead of deriving $\mathbf{D}_{t-1}$.
+The calculation relies on the filter's Gram matrix $\mathbf{G}_{\mathbf{n}_{t-1}}(\mathbf{S})$, a term that encapsulates the spectral response of the sub-graph filter.
+The primary computational burden is associated with the synthesis of the filter itself (specifically, the evaluation of matrix polynomials or spectral decompositions required to shape the frequency response), a step inherently required by any general-form graph filter design \cite{Mario1}.
+Crucially, our proposed method does not incur this computational cost anew; instead, it exploits the filter response already synthesized during the design phase.
+With the pre-computed $\mathbf{G}_{\mathbf{n}_{t-1}}(\mathbf{S})$ available, the subsequent derivation of the optimal $\mathbf{D}_{t-1}$ requires only diagonal element extraction and summation, scaling as $\mathcal{O}(|\mathcal{E}|)$.
+Consequently, the deployment of $\mathbf{D}_{t-1}$ entails only element-wise operations, ensuring a strict $\mathcal{O}(1)$ complexity per node.